Beloin/WeatherStation/README.md

 In this project, we show a simple Weather Application, using ESP32 and OLED.

-- 1 Button Click: Change temperature representation
+1. Button Click: Change temperature representation
-- 2 Button Clicks: Show Simple Animation
+1. Button Clicks: Show Simple Animation
-- 3 Button Clicks: Turn monitor off/on
+1. Button Clicks: Turn monitor off/on

+## Button

 To implement button `on_click` the GPIO_INTR_POSEDGE was used to interrupt on up edge of the click, as wrote in `lib/button/button.c`.
-The animation is a simple ball animation, using "ticks" as a source of control in order to dont't hold the processor for too long.
+In the hardware, we have a `Push Button` with 10K pull down resistor (Using 2 20K parallel), so when the button is pressed, the MCU gets a HIGH voltage.
+The `Main` application polls the button to see if the flag was changed in order to debounce it and call the `on_click` function.

+## Animation

+The animation is implemented using "tick".
+Every call by the main proccess updates the animation accordingly to the current time.
+This could be used to update an 2D Physics engine and use sprites to update the display.

+## Main and Aplication Flow

+The main file controls the application flow.
+We have 2 "Threads": The `main` thread polls button values, ticks the animation and show DHT11 informations in the OLed Scree and the `weather` Thread, runs at every 500ms reading from DHT11 hardware and assign the values to a common variable, so the `main` thread can

 ## Circuit Diagram